When is the rainy season in Phuket?

 The Tourism Authority of Thailand gently tried to rename the low or rainy season to ‘The Green Season’ because it sounded less scary.
 But that didn’t seem to take off: it’s still the rainy season.
 The rainy season is usually from May to November, and the high season is from November to May.
 It’s never that simple, but that’s how it officially is.

 2. Online weather forecasts can’t predict anything

 Online weather forecasts are all tuned to ‘Permanent Pessimistic Mode’ and will predict non-stop thunderstorms during every single day of the entire low season.
 They like to play safe: if it rains once during the day, even short, it will display a thunderstorm icon.
-It’s really like this, and you could simply ignore it.
+It’s really like this, and you could ignore it.

 3. It doesn’t rain every day

 Contrary to what most people think, it doesn’t rain every day during the rainy season; when it does, it often rains for short periods.
 However, there are those ‘Unlucky Weeks’.
-Here, locals say those weeks come by 3, 6 or 9 days of non-stop rains.
-No one can say when those weeks will occur, but they will happen, so just pray it’s not during your week!
+Here, locals say those weeks come by 3, 6 or 9 days of non-stop rain.
+No one can say when those weeks will occur, but they will happen, so pray it’s not during your week!
 Whatever we tell you, whatever anyone tells you, it can be sunny during the rainy season and rain heavily during the high season.
-If you want to be sure that the sky will be blue and rain will be at its lowest, try to come between January and May.
+If you want to be sure that the sky will be blue and the rain will be at its lowest, try to come between January and May.

 It will not rain every day, but the sea can be rough most of the time, so pick a hotel with a good swimming pool, and you’ll have a great holiday.
 Respect the warning flags on the beach!
 Swim only when the flags are not red, but you can swim between the yellow and red flags.
 Please take this very seriously and never overestimate your swimming abilities: Riptide will always be stronger than you.